biermanr/intermediate-vim/3_make_table/README.md

     12345

 ## TSV to a text table
-Given a tab-separated text file, how to we draw a nice table?
+Given a tab-separated text file, how do we draw a nice table?
 To start, we will use `data.tsv` in this directory and try to make the following table:
 ```
 ---------------------------------------------------------------------